jenkins-infra/status/content/issues/2023-11-20-weekly-ci-arm64-migration.md

 ---

 [Final Message]
-Operation avorted due to a 'volume node affinity' problem, need to find out the problem before next try
+Operation aborted due to a 'volume node affinity' problem, need to find out the problem before next try

 [Initial Message]
 Tuesday November 21 2023, starting at 8:30 UTC, we'll proceed to the arm64 migration of the weekly.ci.jenkins.io service.